 - (3) The Act as in force before the commencement continues to apply in relation to the refund of all or part of any fee paid for the application. - (4) In this section-

 resource authority does not include a water monitoring authority.

-Division 2 Provisions for amendments commencing by proclamation former, for a provision, means as in force before the commencement new, for a provision, means as in force from the commencement.
+Division 2 Provisions for amendments commencing by proclamation former, for a provision, means as in force before the commencement.

 849 Definitions for division